 Those seven years in Nigeria proved to be the most important influence in his life and art.
 He returned to the United States in 1987 and a teaching position at the University of Akron where he transformed his experience in Nigeria into the most powerful work of his career.

 His work has been exhibited at the Columbia Museum of Art, Columbia, SC, Florence Museum of Art, Florence, SC, WaterFront Gallery, Charleston, SC, Center for Afro-American Artists, Boston, MA; Butler Institute for American Art, Youngstown, OH; Hampton Institute College Museum, Hampton, VA; Museum of Fine Art, Boston, MA, to name a few.
 His honors include first place, Moja Arts Festival, Charleston, SC; first place Robert Duncanson Award from Taft Museum, Cincinnati, OH; artist fellowship grant from Foundation for the Arts and Humanities, Boston, MA; grant from Columbus, Ohio Arts Council.

 Additionally, Tyrone Geter is in demand as an illustrator of children’s books and has illustrated a number of important books for young readers.
 He has just completed a children book on the life of James Earl Jones.
 The list includes Irene Smalls-Hector Irene and the Big, Fine Nickel; Little, Brown (Boston, MA), 1991, reprinted, 2004; Evelyn Coleman, White Socks Only, A. Whitman (Morton Grove, IL), 1996 and Dinah Johnson’s Sunday Week, Holt (New York, NY), 1999.

-Tyrone Geter lives in Columbia, SC and teaches art at Benedict College.
+Tyrone Geter lives in Columbia, SC and is a retired professor from Benedict College.